Area schools provide weekly COVID-19 updates

 Area schools provided weekly updates on positive COVID-19 cases on Friday.

-Three students and five employees at Fremont Public Schools tested positive for COVID-19, according to a Wednesday press release.
+Four students and six employees at Fremont Public Schools tested positive for COVID-19, according to a Friday press release.

-The eight positive tests brings the school district’s total number of positive cases to 40 since it began self-reporting cases in early August.
+The 10 positive tests brings the school district’s total number of positive cases to 50 since it began self-reporting cases in early August.

 Support Local Journalism

+FPS reminded families that students are allowed to transition in and out of online learning, but they are only allowed to return to in-person classrooms on Mondays in an effort to limit disruption.

+“We have an awesome teaching staff who continue to do whatever it takes to ensure that our students are successful,” Superintendent Mark Shepard said in the press release.
+“In-class learning continues to prove it is the most effective way for our students to learn."

-A Friday release from Midland University disclosed five additional positive COVID-19 tests from the previous week.
-The five positive tests are a sharp decrease from the previous week’s 13 positive tests.
+A Friday release from Midland University disclosed two additional positive COVID-19 tests.

-“It’s Homecoming weekend and although we have had to find new ways to celebrate this year due to COVID-19, we are grateful for all of the alumni who play a major role in making Midland University the special place it is,” a statement that accompanied the update said.
-“It is a reminder to us that even though things may have a different look and feel in 2020, the Warrior spirit will endure.”

-Archbishop Bergan Catholic Schools Principal Dan Koenig provided some guidance for students and families ahead of its Fall Break beginning Oct.
-15 during his bi-weekly update.
+"We are nearly two months into the fall semester and Midland University continues to be diligent in helping mitigate the spread of COVID-19," a statement accompanying the update read.
+"We applaud the efforts of students, faculty, and staff as we continue to navigate through this pandemic and we thank them for their willingness to do what is necessary."

 Be the first to know